Transformation of hexagonal Lu to cubic LuH$_{2+x}$ single-crystalline films: Results and Discussion

+To understand the effect of post-annealing on the properties of LuH$_{2+x}$ samples, we prepared the LuH$_{2+x}$ samples by post-annealing Lu polycrystals, Lu foils, and Lu films for 4 and 1 hour.
+As seen in Fig. \ref{Photograph}, after 4 hours post-annealing, the thick LuH$_{2+x}$ samples prepared from Lu polycrystals and Lu foils are metallic, whereas the LuH$_{2+x}$ films prepared from the Lu films are insulating.
+With decreasing the annealing times to 1 hour, the thick LuH$_{2+x}$ samples prepared from Lu foils are still metallic but show dark blue color, whereas the LuH$_{2+x}$ films prepared from the Lu films are still insulating but become purple.

 Next, to investigate the crystal structures of Lu and LuH$_{2+x}$ films, we carried out XRD characterization.
-As seen in Fig. 3, the wide-range 2$\theta$-$\omega$ scan on Lu films (see the green curve) only shows the (002) and (004) diffraction peaks without detectable secondary phases, indicating the epitaxial growth of single-crystalline Lu films.
+As seen in Fig.\ref{XRD}, the wide-range 2$\theta$-$\omega$ scan on Lu films (see the cyan curve) only shows the (002) and (004) diffraction peaks without detectable secondary phases, indicating the epitaxial growth of single-crystalline Lu films.
 The peak position of (002) peak is around 31.998$^{\circ}$, corresponding to the lattice parameter $d_{002}$ = 2.495 \AA, which is close to the value of bulk Lu ($d_{002}$ = 2.491 \AA), indicating the epitaxy of Lu films on MgO substrates.
-Interestingly, after the post-annealing, the two diffraction peaks have significant shifts to low diffraction angles (see the red curve in Fig. 3).
+Interestingly, after the post-annealing, the two diffraction peaks have significant shifts to low diffraction angles (see the red curve in Fig. \ref{XRD}).
 The peak positions of LuH$_{2+x}$ are around 30.478$^{\circ}$ and 63.398$^{\circ}$, respectively, which agree well with the (111) and (222) diffractions peak positions of cubic LuH$_2$ or cubic LuH$_3$.
 The extracted out-of-plane lattice parameter of our LuH$_{2+x}$ films is around 5.07 Å, which is consistent to the value of bulk LuH$_2$ or LuH$_3$ ($\sim$ 5 \AA) ~\cite{arXiv-2023-Ho,arXiv-2023-Boeri}.
+Moreover, to verify the reproducibility of synthesizing single-crystalline LuH$_{2+x}$ films, we repeated the process of growth and post-annealing more than three times, the XRD features of these three samples nearly the same (see the red, green and bule curve in Fig. \ref{XRD}).
+All films are purple-red, insulating, and stable in the air (see the yellow curve and the inserts in Fig. \ref{XRD}).